cosmos/relayer/docs/advanced_usage.md

 For example, configure feegrants for Kujira:
 - `rly chains configure feegrant basicallowance kujira default --num-grantees 10`
 - Note: above, `default` is the key that will need to contain funds (the granter)
-- 10 grantees will be configured, so those 10 address will sign TXs in round robin order.
+- 10 grantees will be configured, so those 10 addresses will sign TXs in round robin order.

 An external feegrant configuration can be applied with the following command:
 - `rly chains configure feegrant basicallowance cosmoshub cosmosaddr --grantees grantee3`